-Protection of the environment is an absolute priority for Nord Stream 2.
-As a project in a transboundary context, the pipeline is subject to international conventions and national legislation in each of the countries through whose waters it will pass.
-The pipeline route, construction plan and environmental monitoring programmes have been developed in close consultation with the competent environmental authorities in each country.
+As a project in the transboundary context, the pipeline is subject to international conventions and national legislation in each of the countries through whose waters it passes.
+The pipeline route, construction plan and environmental monitoring programmes were also developed in close consultation with the competent environmental authorities in each country.

-An EIA is a national procedure for evaluating the potential impact of a proposed activity on the environment and for enhancing public participation in the planning phase.
-Nord Stream 2 is cooperating with all relevant countries and engaging with all relevant stakeholders to develop a safe, socially-responsible and sustainable pipeline.
-The competent authorities review all materials and provide a statement on the completeness of the EIA to be taken into consideration in the permit decisions.
+An EIA is a national procedure to evaluate the potential impact of a proposed activity and enhance public participation in the planning phase.
+Throughout this process, Nord Stream 2 engaged with all relevant countries and stakeholders to develop a safe, socially responsible and sustainable pipeline.
+The competent authorities reviewed all materials and provided a statement on the completeness of the EIA to be taken into consideration in the permit decisions.

-Nord Stream 2 is also subject to the Espoo Convention on the Environmental Impact Assessment in a Transboundary Context.
-The Espoo Convention requires a complex consultation process and the publication of the so-called “Espoo Report” which documents potential transboundary impacts.
-Read more about the Espoo Process for the Nord Stream 2 Project here.
+At the international level, Nord Stream 2 was also subject to the Espoo Convention on the Environmental Impact Assessment in a Transboundary Context.
+This required a complex consultation process and the publication of the so-called “Espoo Report,” which documented potential transboundary impacts.